 - Furthermore, the Italians were present because they were depicted as uniformly superstitious lot, who in this case happened to be right in their fears.

-- His Dark Materials by Philip Pullman: Lyra's Earth had an alternate history where Catholicism and Protestantism reached an accommodation and reunited.
+- His Dark Materials: Lyra's Earth had an alternate history where Catholicism and Protestantism reached an accommodation and reunited.
 In addition to Pope Calvin, the Vatican was moved from Rome to Geneva.
 This allows Pullman to demonize the worst elements of both Catholicism and Calvinism in one go.
 The trope applies, however, not because only Catholicism exists in Lyra's world but because "Christianity" is only represented by Catholicism with no attempt to differentiate.

 - Lampshaded in Mercedes Lackey's Jinx High, in which a character pursued by demons considers sheltering in a nearby church, because in movies demons can't set foot on holy ground.
 She decides against it because the movies always show Catholic churches and this one is Methodist.

-- Subverted in Catch Twenty Two, when Chaplain Tappman (or Shipman, depending on the version), constantly reminds people that they don't need to call him "Father," as he's an Anabaptist.
+- Subverted in Catch-22, when Chaplain Tappman (or Shipman, depending on the version), constantly reminds people that they don't need to call him "Father," as he's an Anabaptist.
 A secondary Running Gag is that it confuses people into thinking that he's just declaring he isn't a Baptist.

 - Averted in much of Robert Heinlein's work, where the threat of a fundamentalist Protestant takeover was a recurring thread.